 The Riptide is the Bay Area's best little honky-tonk by the beach.
 Located in the Sunset District of San Francisco it was built in 1941 and has the look and feel of a small town lodge.
 In addition to rustic brick flooring and high ceilings, the original knotty pine walls and raging fireplace add warmth you can feel as soon as you step inside.

-The Riptide opens daily at 4 P.M.
-If you’re looking for a casual atmosphere and a conversation or two with the local neighbors, stop by for Happy Hour from 4 P.M. to 7 P.M. featuring honest drink specials.
+The Riptide opens at 4 P.M.
+Monday though Saturday and 2 P.M.
+Sunday.
+If you’re looking for a casual atmosphere and a conversation or two with the local neighbors, stop by for Happy Hour, Monday through Friday, from 4 P.M. to 7 P.M. featuring honest drink specials.

-The Riptide also boasts of having the best bar staff in the Bay Area, one of which is the *world’s strongest woman, and voted best fireplace and jukebox.
-It's only 20 minutes from the heart of San Francisco, one block away from the Pacific Ocean, a half a block from public transportation with plenty of free parking.
+The Riptide is only 20 minutes from the heart of San Francisco, one block away from the Pacific Ocean, half a block from public transportation with plenty of free parking.

 Smokers, check out the outdoor smoking lounge with an ocean view, just watch out for the L-Taraval...